-In those days there were no CD players but we did have an old piano in the hall and Jean Cream would play for musical chairs and pass the parcel games which are still popular today.
+In those days there were no CD players but we did have an old piano in the hall and Jean Cream would play for musical chairs and pass the parcel which are still popular today.
 As the evening progressed the adults would gather around the piano for a group sing-a-long which Jean always lead enthusiastically.

 I can remember that some of the men who weren’t too keen on singing would gather around a fire out the back of the hall and have a competition throwing their empty beer cans into a bin in the distance.
 One year a fire started from lightning not far from the hall so these same men quickly gathered to become the brigade for fighting fires.

 In the early 80s the hall fell into disrepair when white ants moved in so the hall had to be demolished.
-For a couple of years after this, Critch’s generously offered the use of their shearing shed to hold the Christmas tree.
+For a couple of years after this, Critchs’ generously offered the use of their shearing shed to hold the Christmas tree.

-As eluded to as above “The Sleigh” or it’s Australian equivalent took many guises.
-In the early days the Gangers Trike (A hand pumped three wheeled contraption that ran on the rails), no doubt the horse and cart would have been natural and often used standby and then a more opportunistic audacious conveyance for Santa was occasionally the Guards Van on a passing Freight Train.
-On at least one occasion he (Santa) chose a Combine harvester to get himself and the toys to the event but for the years since the Community has been in possession of a Fire Engine, it is that which has been his recent and preferred mode of transport.
+As eluded to above “The Sleigh” or it’s Australian equivalent took many guises.
+In the early days the Gangers Trike (A hand pumped three wheeled contraption that ran on the rails), no doubt the horse and cart would have been natural and an often used standby.
+A more opportunistic and audacious conveyance for Santa was occasionally the Guards Van on a passing Freight Train.
+On at least one occasion Santa chose a Combine harvester to get himself and the toys to the event but for the years since the Community has been in possession of a Fire Engine, it is that which has been his preferred mode of transport.